March 31, 2025

 Shutterstock is known for their still images, but also includes video and sound.
 Shutterstock allows you to buy individual assets, if you don't want to shell out for a subscription.
 But their subscriptions are a little more complicated, with separate plans for music, images, and videos.

-Ultimately, you’ll want to browse around any of these libraries before committing to a subscription.
-Trying searching for assets you’re likely to need, or topics you cover.
+Ultimately, you'll want to browse around any of these libraries before committing to a subscription.
+Try searching for educational assets you're likely to need, or curriculum topics you cover in your videos.

-If you’re on a really tight budget, you can try searching through Creative Commons media on Flickr and YouTube.
-Sometimes you get lucky, and find a library of 100,000+ plant illustrations for all your botanic content needs.
+If you're on a really tight budget (as many educational creators are), you can try searching through Creative Commons media on Flickr and YouTube.
+Sometimes you get lucky, and find a library of 100,000+ plant illustrations for all your science education content needs.

-While many general stock libraries include music, some may want a separate subscription just for music and sound effects.
-Or, for podcasters, a library that focuses on audio might be preferable.
+While many general stock libraries include music, educational video creators may want a separate subscription just for music and sound effects.
+Or, for educational podcasters, a library that focuses on audio might be preferable for classroom listening activities.

 Many creators prefer subscriptions like Epidemic Sound, which starts at $9.99 a month.
 One feature unique to Epidemic Sound is the ability to search by reference tracks.
 That is, you can search for royalty-free tracks that sound like a track you might not be able to license.